 Although mint is said to repel cabbage white butterflies and Colorado potato beetles, it is generally not advisable to plant this proliferating herb in vegetable beds.
 Mint is prolific and tends to crowd out its neighbors.
 Only plant mint in your vegetable or herb bed with a root or rhizome barrier to limit its growth!
 Find examples and ideas for your mint planting plan here:

 Some mint species and varieties, such as peppermint, cannot produce seeds at all because they are so-called hybrids.
 This means that most varieties are crosses, which are naturally sterile.
 For this reason, mints are usually propagated by cuttings.
 This is quite simple, as most mints are vigorous and form vegetative runners.
 When dividing, some stolons can be separated from the rest of the plant together with the associated root and reburied in another location.
 The plant is best lifted out of the ground with a digging fork.
 Cuttings can be made from cut shoot tips, which are then "stuck" into nutrient-poor sowing and herb soil.
-The shoot tips should be approx. 5 cm long.
+The shoot tips should be approx. 5 cm/2 in long.
 Apart from the flowering period, you can make cuttings throughout the season.

 The leaves contain the highest content of essential oils and other plant substances shortly before flowering.
 This is when the dried leaves have the most intense flavor and are particularly suitable for tea.
 The best time to harvest is therefore in June or July, depending on the species or variety.
 Ideally, you should harvest on a cloudy morning.
 This way, the summer sun won't burn the freshly cut shoot tips too much.
 Harvest the shoots up to half their length with sharp secateurs.
 This allows the plant to regenerate better and, under good conditions, you can even harvest several times a year.
-Tip: Don't cut back the whole shrub, as this allows individual shoots to produce flowers.
-These serve as an important source of food for bees and other beneficial insects.

 It is best to use mint leaves for tea.
 The stems contain considerably less essential oils and therefore taste less spicy.
 The earlier you dry the leaves after harvesting, the more ingredients they retain.
 But be careful: never put the leaves in the oven.
-Temperatures above 40 °C destroy the essential oils.
+Temperatures above 40 °C/104 °F destroy the essential oils.
 It is therefore best to pluck the leaves from the stems immediately after harvesting and place them on a kitchen towel or cardboard.
 The leaves will dry in a few days in a dry, warm and dark place.
 You can then put them in a dark screw-top jar and store them for the winter.
 It is best to use the leaves within a year so that they taste nice and intense.
 The leaves can also be frozen.
 You can then use them later for cocktails and cold drinks.
-Tip: If you put the leaves directly into an ice cube mold with a little water, you can make refreshing ice cubes!

 Mint is generally robust, but can occasionally be attacked by certain diseases or aphids.
 You can find out which diseases can be found on mint below.